 What about the BIK for plug-in hybrids?

-The rules around PHEVs are a bit more complicated, so the BMW online calculator is going to be really handy to help you work out the costs.
+The rules around PHEVs are a bit more complicated, so you'll need to get out a calculator to help you work out the costs.
 The tax liability on these is worked out using the official emissions as P11D as usual, but the lowest rates are reserved for cars which can travel furthest on electric-only power.
 This can have a surprising effect on the sums.
 For example, a BMW X5 xDrive45e 3.0e PHEV has driving emissions of 27g/km and when fully charged can travel 54 miles on electric power*.
-This puts it in the 7% BIK band for the 2021/22 tax year, meaning a 40% taxpayer will be liable for just £155 per year.
-That’s less than most smaller, less impressive PHEVs.
+This puts it in the 8% BIK band for the 2022/23 tax year, meaning a 40% taxpayer will be liable for just £155 per year.
+That’s less than most smaller PHEVs.

 Do I have to pay tax on my fuel too?